Skeksis: Appearance

 The Skeksis are tall bipeds, possessing both avian and reptilian features.
 They dress in elaborate (but threadbare) garments and robes of lace, velvet, and brocade to conceal their frail, rotting bodies while also appearing large and more intimidating.
 Their heads are beaked and vulturine in form, while also sporting sharp teeth (some Skeksis have more or less teeth than others).
 Their gluttony gives them enlarged bellies, and they have long, lizard-like tails, as well as curved quills on their backs.
 Despite possessing four arms, like their urRu counterparts, the Skeksis have only one functional pair as the other has become vestigial.
-This second pair of arms were, initially, wing-like before eventually withering and atrophying; however, skekMal is one of the few Skeksis to utilize these extra arms in The Dark Crystal: Age of Resistance.
+This second pair of arms were, initially, wing-like before eventually withering and atrophying; (Note: As shown by the Chamberlain skekSil when he is stripped of his robe) however, skekMal is one of the few Skeksis to utilize these extra arms in The Dark Crystal: Age of Resistance.

 Despite their frail appearance, Skeksis are physically powerful, as skekUng mustered his strength to cut through solid stone during the 'Trial by Stone' duel, while a provoked skekSil single-handedly slammed pilaster rock onto protagonist Jen.